Namanj/Mortgage-Market-Tri-Analysis/README.md

 My Model was able to get a Recall of 98%.

 ## Location Recommender:
 The firm has a number of office locations spread across a state, and they're wishing to expand.
+These offices, although crucial to facilitating new business, are fairly expensive and hence optimizing for their location is a top priority for management.
 My goal was to recommend new office locations to them which would maximize growth opportunity.

 ### Data
 I got the existing office profitability data from the firm, and I used data from India's census from 2011 to determine the district GDP.